asyarb/HDSupport-Docs/content/blog/understanding-the-backend/index.md

 ## Prepared Statements

 Whenever we're running SQL statements reliant on user input, it's crucial to be sure we sanitize our inputs by utilizing prepared statements.
-Thankfully, mysqli ships with a solution out of the box.
-That is easy to use.
+Thankfully, mysqli ships with a solution out of the box that is easy to use.

 Consider the following basic SQL statement: